Sanketakle305/Rent-Prediction/README.md

 If yes can then the first thing that comes to mind is how much will be the Rent of a place with xyz feature ?
 And so we came up with a model with the help of machine learning that predicts the rent of a place given xyz features...

+### summary of the process
+-	Data was scrapped from https://www.magicbricks.com/
+-	Data was imported using pandas
+- Data was then cleaned as some part of the data was in  unclear text format
+-	Missing values were imputed
+-	Outliers were detected and removed
+-	Exploratory Data analysis was done on the clean Data and graphs were drawn
+-	Next One hot encoding was done
+-	Data was split into training and testing data
+-	Different models were built by using different algorithm
+-	Final model was selected based on R-square score  and RMSE